spyoungtech/FreeSimpleGUI/docs/index.md

 There are 2 debugger windows.
 One is called the "Popout" debugger window.
 The Popout window displays as many currently in-scope local variables as possible.
 This window is not interactive.
 It is meant to be a frequently updated "dashboard" or "snapshot" of your variables.

 One "variable" shown in the popout window that is an often asked for piece of information when debugging Issues and that variable is `sg` (or whatever you named the PySimpleGUI pacakge when you did your import).
-The assumption is that your import is `import PySimpleGUI as sg`.
+The assumption is that your import is `import FreeSimpleGUI as sg`.
 If your import is different, then you'll see a different variable.
 The point is that it's shown here.

 Exiting this window is done via the little red X, **or using the rickt-click menu** which is also used as one way to launch the Main Debugger Window